 Can a former Filipino citizen own land in the Philippines?

-Note that under Philippine law, natural-born Filipino citizen may acquire to the maximum area of private land to 5,000 square meters for urban land and 3 hectares for rural land.
+Note that under Philippine law, natural-born Filipino citizens may acquire up to the maximum area of private land of 5,000 square meters for urban land and 3 hectares for rural land.

 Can A Foreigner Own Land In The Philippines?